December 18, 2014

 Ash-e Haft Daneh - Persian Seven Bean Hearty Soup - Mehregan Festival Recipe

-Growing up, my family celebrated Nowruz (Persian New Year) and Yalda (the longest night) every year more grand than the year before.
+Growing up, my family celebrated Nowruz (Persian New Year) and Yalda (the longest night) every year more grandly than the year before.
 However, I don't have any recollection of any Mehregan celebrations.
-I can't think of a particular reason why we didn't celebrate Mehregan at home other than perhaps the timing of it being inconvenient for my parents.
+I can't think of a particular reason why we didn't celebrate Mehregan at home, other than perhaps the timing of it being inconvenient for my parents.
 The first day of fall is the first day of school in Iran.
-My guess is that for my parents having to deal with a bunch of kids and getting each of us ready for school must have been overwhelming enough around that time of year!
-And so when the dust was settled Mehregan had come and went.
+My guess is that for my parents, having to deal with a bunch of kids and getting each of us ready for school must have been overwhelming enough around that time of year!
+And so when the dust was settled, Mehregan had come and gone.
 Now, more than ever, I'm passionate about paying a long overdue ode to this centuries-old Iranian festival for the purpose of introducing it to my children as well as others and preserving it for future generations.
 Plus, we can always use a little more mehr, light and good cheer in our lives.
-This festival also serves as a necessary reminder that similar to how the struggles and efforts of Kaveh Ahangar came to fruition beautifully, we too can overcome our personal challenges and obstacles.
+This festival also serves as a necessary reminder that, similar to how the struggles and efforts of Kaveh Ahangar came to fruition beautifully, we, too, can overcome our personal challenges and obstacles.

 Ash-e Haft Daneh